bormaxi8080/osint-timeline/DRAFT.md

 dnsfs.
 Store your data in others DNS resolvers cache, True cloud storage: https://github.com/benjojo/dnsfs

 Security Scenario Generator (SecGen) creates vulnerable virtual machines, lab environments, and hacking challenges, so students can learn security penetration testing techniques.
 Boxes like Metasploitable2 are always the same, this project uses Vagrant, Puppet, and Ruby to create randomly vulnerable virtual machines that can be used for learning or for hosting CTF events: https://github.com/cliffe/SecGen

+mieru is a secure, hard to classify, hard to probe, TCP or UDP protocol-based socks5 / HTTP / HTTPS network proxy software: https://github.com/enfein/mieru

 Marzban (the Persian word for "border guard" - pronounced /mærz'ban/) is a proxy management tool that provides a simple and easy-to-use user interface for managing hundreds of proxy accounts powered by [Xray-core](https://github.com/XTLS/Xray-core) and built using Python and Reactjs: https://github.com/Gozargah/Marzban